What To Buy For A New Puppy: Must-Have Items for First Time Puppy Owners

 - Vaccination records

 - Medical history

 - Microchip information

 - Veterinarian's phone number

 Having a file folder that you could easily grab if an emergency comes up is a great idea!
 That way your vet or pet sitter will have all the information they need.

 And lastly, keep your sense of humor, hold onto your patience, be consistent, and remember every single day why you chose this endearing little puppy and the life you are building together with your Dream Dog!

 Bringing home a new dog, whether puppy or adult dog, is one of the most rewarding experiences.
 Setting yourself and your dog up for success from the beginning will be even more rewarding as your dog grows and matures.

-Make sure to follow these and our other training tips found on our blog to help you train your Dream Dog!
+Make sure to follow these and our other care and training tips found on our blog to help you train your Dream Dog!